wozo/Leaflet-Maps-Marker/readme.txt

 * create QR code images for standalone maps in fullscreen mode
 * automatically add meta-tags with location information to maps
 * automatically add microformat geo-markup to maps
+* support for maps that do not reflect the real world (e.g. game, indoor or photo maps)
 * option to set Wordpress roles (administrator, editor, author, contributor) which are allowed to add/edit/delete markers and layers
 * option to add marker directly to posts or pages without saving them to your database
 * audit log for changes on markers & layers (saving first created by/on and last updated by/on info)